Flight Instruments

 - Think of the cylinder of air below the aircraft expanding in hot weather

-- Altimeters also need to be set to a nearby altimeter setting to account for changes in ambient pressure
+- Ambient pressure errors: Altimeters also need to be set to a nearby altimeter setting to account for changes in ambient pressure

 - Flying from high to low pressure: Altimeter will indicate higher than true altitude